 Dealing with difficult situations

 No matter how marvellous the volunteers and the program, on occasion there will be difficult issues with which you must deal.
 Your organisation needs to have good processes in place and deal forthrightly with the issues.
-Volunteer grievances, conflict within the program and disciplining a volunteer are three of the most common.
+Volunteer grievances, conflict within the program and disciplining a volunteer are three of the most common issues you may face.

 Managing a grievance